Hypocisy/RPGCoreV3-Chinese-wiki/Combat:-Hardcoded.md

 ## Technical Behaviour

 There are a number of technical limitations when using the damage module, such as that damage always has to belong to a type and an element.
-There is a number of hardcoded types, which you can find in [[CraftDamageModule]], but weapons can be made to add extra types and skills have great freedom aswell.
+There is a number of hardcoded types, which you can find in [[Minecraft]], but weapons can be made to add extra types and skills have great freedom aswell.

 ## Autotagging Behaviour